Zurich-R-User-Group/zurich-r-user-group.github.io/src/content/blog/do4ds/index.md

 We are excited though to announce a topic that continues to evolve and shape the way we work with R.
 Our next meetup will take place at the KOF Swiss Economic Institute, ETH Zurich on January 29, 2026.
 The event will be dedicated to DevOps for Data Science.
-Scientific Software Engineer Stéphane Bisinger from the KOF Swiss Economic Institute will show the Institute does *Workflow and Workload Management with Airflow & Ray in a Kubernetes environment* and how the role of R evolved in the process.
+Scientific Software Engineer Stéphane Bisinger from the KOF Swiss Economic Institute at ETH Zurich will show how the Institute handles *Workflow and Workload Management with Airflow & Ray in a Kubernetes environment*.
+Stéphane will highlight how the role of R evolved in the process.
-In the second talk DevXY founder Patrick Schratz will present his approach to *Diversify the R Ecosystem* and show *new approaches for package binaries and publishing* enable R users and developers to make choices.
+In the second talk, devXY founder Patrick Schratz will show how he leverages different opensource components to manage data science environments professionally for his clients.
+On his journey to bridge data science & devOps, Patrick has authored several R packages and runs community infrastructure in addition.
+In his talk we will hear about Patrick's latest work on opensource powered R package binary builds and a new tool to host Shiny apps, APIs and more.

 **Event Outline**